misterjdrg/embedded-drivers/README.md

 # embedded-drivers

-WIP: The homepage for embedded-drivers team.

 embedded-hal compatible drivers for various sensors, displays, and IC modules.

+NOTE: To help with branding and avoid conflicts, all drivers are prefixed with `edrv-`.

+## Driver Collections

+WIP.

+## Motivation

-## Why another driver crate?
+### Why another driver crate?

 - Rust embedded driver libraries are always outdated
 - Most of them are not compatible with the newest embedded-hal, say v1 and v0.2